 Into a 12-ounce glass put: 2 ounces strawberry syrup, 1 ounce orange syrup, juice of half a lemon, 1/4 glassful shaved ice.
 Shake, strain, and fill with carbonated water.
 Price 10 cents for 10 ounces. —Martin S. Meyer

-1/8 ounce lemon juice, 1 ounce pineapple syrup, 1 dash Angostura® aromatic bitters, enough shaved ice.
+1/8 ounce lemon juice, 1 ounce pineapple syrup, 1 dash (several drops) Angostura® aromatic bitters, enough shaved ice.

 Place in glass, fill with carbonated water, top off with a slice of orange and cherries, and serve with spoon and straws.
 Price—10 ounces, 10 cents.